Students Experiencing Extenuating Circumstances

 - Health and Caregiving: Letter from physician or hospital admission/discharge paperwork.
 These must include student name, admit dates and discharge dates.
 Sensitive medical information can be redacted before submission.

 - Mandatory work schedule change: Letter from employer on company letterhead that indicates the student was required change their work schedule.
 This should include previous schedule, revised schedule and a date on which the revised schedule was affective.
 Appeals will not be considered for students who choose to take on additional hours, jobs or shifts.
+Appeals will not be considered for students who quit or lose their jobs.

 - Military deployment: Deployment orders or emergency call up /activation paperwork from unit or commanding officer.
 The date the student is notified as well as the dates of deployment/activation should be included.
 Appeals will not be considered for students choosing to join the military during the semester.
 Students who are members of the Reserves or National Guard are expected to notify their instructors ahead of regular exercises/training obligations ahead of time.
 Only emergency call up/activation will be considered for appeals.